Medical Equipment Airlifted to ELWA Hospital in Liberia

 Your gift will help us build or upgrade surgical suites, emergency rooms, maternity wards, and other medical facilities as a lasting testimony to God’s healing power.
 “For His mercy endures forever” (Psalm 106:1)

-Build or Improve a Mission Hospital Your gift will help us build or upgrade surgical suites, emergency rooms, maternity wards, and other medical facilities as a lasting testimony to God’s healing power.
+Hospital Construction & Upgrades Your gift will help us build or upgrade surgical suites, emergency rooms, maternity wards, and other medical facilities as a lasting testimony to God’s healing power.
 “He received them and spoke to them about the kingdom of God, and healed those who had need of healing” (Luke 9:11).

 Hospital Construction & Upgrades 013805